-7.1 Are you using a consultant?
-T Yes ▼ No 7.2 What are the total costs for the consultant?

-the implementation and Enforcement of Environmental Law 7.3 Who is paying for the consultant?
+7.1 Are you using a consultant? □ Yes No No 7.2 What are the total costs for the consultant?
+7.3 Who is paying for the consultant?
 7.4.
 What will the consultant do?
-7.5 Are there any additional costs? ✓ Yes No Namely: approx. 500 € 7.6 What are the additional costs for?
+7.5 Are there any additional costs? ✓ Yes 7.6 What are the additional costs for?
 Participation of project manager (for project presentation) in TFS Conference 2015 7.7 Who is paying for the additional costs?
 Lead country (DE / Hessen) 7.8.
-Are you seeking other funding sources? □ Yes 7.9 Do you need budget for communications around the project?
-If so, describe what type of activities and the related costs ☐ Yes ☑ No Namely:
+Are you seeking other funding sources? ☐ Yes 7.9 Do you need budget for communications around the project?
+If so, describe what type of activities and the related costs ☐ Yes